rpulusani/UI-work/src/client/app/hateoas_factory/README.md

 ```

-In the following example we implment a counter tracking the total times we've called put() via the afterPut() event.
+In the following example we implement a counter tracking the total times we've called put() via the afterPut() event.
 ```js
     updateCnt: 0,
     afterPut: function(halObj, deferred) {